Web99-web/metaadvisor.eu/content/news/2026/08/31/linkedin-ux-commenting-as-linkedin-page-difficult.md

 * **Facebook shows that persistent Page identity can work more simply.** An administrator should not have to repeatedly tell the platform who they are currently working as.
 * **LinkedIn does not need an entirely new system.** A persistent Page mode and preservation of scroll position would solve much of the problem without a major redesign.
 * **For a platform built around professional engagement, commenting on behalf of a company should be an almost invisible part of the workflow — not a moment when you have to wait for the screen to stop jumping.**
+* LinkedIn already has the community, the functionality and the professional use case. **Our proposed UX improvement is relatively small - persistent Page identity and preserved scroll position - but it could make the experience better match the quality and importance of the platform itself.**

 **Follow Metaadvisor.eu for more business and tech news, practical tech hacks, AI topics, digital platforms, crypto and analysis of the technology we use every day.**